Click2Cloud/Azure-Migrate/assess-and-migrate/wwi-ecomm-db-legacy.md

-# WWI e-Commerce Database Assessment
+# Wide World Importers legacy Database Assessment
 * WWI has its own e-Commerce Platform where they sell WWI Brand Merchandise
 * This WWI infrastructure is on on-premise
 * WWI wants to migrate their workload on Azure cloud.